 A destination that has been on my mind for such a long time!
 It suddenly became a trendy destination; the kind of destination people nowadays want to visit.

-The choice of islands is not an easy choice to make, especially if you are going for only 10 days, like us.
+Choosing islands to go to is not an easy choice to make, especially if you are going for only 10 days.

 The Philippine archipelago comprises about 7,600 islands, of which only around 2,000 are inhabited, imagine the time you would need to see even only half of the islands!

 We were stuck with the 10 days so we decided to make the best out of it.